 Located in the £200 million Wellness and Life Science Village at Delta Lakes, the leisure centre will combine with other attractions and facilities in an iconic Wellness Hub building forming part of the overall development.

-Carmarthenshire County Council is leading on the Village project in partnership with Swansea University and Sterling Health.
+Carmarthenshire County Council is leading on the Village project.

 The leisure centre at the Wellness Hub is proposed to include: